 Every website has an API powering it.
 ApiTap finds it, captures it, and lets your AI agent call it directly — no browser, no scraping, no DOM.
-Just structured JSON at 1/100th the token cost.
+Just structured JSON at a fraction of the token cost.

 $ npm install -g @apitap/core